watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

   `export LD_LIBRARY_PATH=./`
 3. In the directory **intu/self-sdk-develop/bin/mac**, run Intu by issuing the following command: `./self_instance ` .

+Now self is running, you should see your Mac camera turn on.
+Now Intu will be able to learn objects.
+Hold an object [i.e. a pen] to the camera and say "this is an [object name i.e. a pen]".
+Intu should now be able to recognise the object [i.e. a pen].

 ### 4. [Challenge]: Add camera sensor to the Raspberry Pi